IndicoDataSolutions/virga/README.md

     return {"msg": "Hello World!"}
 ```

+You can also add [global dependencies](https://fastapi.tiangolo.com/tutorial/dependencies/global-dependencies/) if all your routes will require authentication.

 ### Database connections

 Like with authentication, all routes needing access to a database connection must explictly ask for one through a route dependency.
 Adding